-Located in the middle of town at 2nd West & 3rd West, this is definitely one of the most popular parks in Rexburg.
-Half covered with trees and foliage, this is the perfect place to setup a hammock or try slacklining.
+Located in the middle of town at 2nd and 3rd West, this is definitely one of the most popular parks in Rexburg.
+Half covered with trees and foliage, this is the perfect place to set up a hammock or try slacklining.

 This park conveniently has two covered pavilions with benches and tables.
 These spaces are free for you to use, but can also be reserved for larger parties or events.
 Porter Park also has a basketball court and two tennis courts.
 There’s a jogging path that goes around the whole park.
 On the west side of the park, there’s an open field.
 This is perfect for groups of people to come and play all types of sports and games.

 One of the best features of this park is the Idaho Centennial Carousel.
 This is located in the southwest corner of the park, and is the only carousel in town!
 Each ride is $1.25, or if you are with a large group, you can rent the carousel online.
 The carousel is open from 12:00-7:00 p.m.
 Monday to Saturday.
 It opens Memorial Day and runs through Labor Day.

 There’s also a Splash Pad at Porter Park.
 Similar to the carousel, the Splash Pad is open from Memorial Day to Labor Day.
 Hours of operation are from 10 a.m. to 9 p.m. daily.
 It’s located right next to the Carousel.
 The Splash Pad features playground equipment with sprinklers and other fun water features.
 Water shoots down the slides and there are sprayers located all over the Splash Pad.
 It’s the perfect place to take the kids to cool down on a hot summer day!
 There is no cost to enjoy this wonderful facility.